 I am opposed to the laying down of rules or conditions to be observed in the construction of bridges lest the progress of improvement tomorrow might be embarrassed or shackled by recording or registering as law the prejudices or errors of today.
 Isambard Kingdom Brunel

-We believe that Product Design should be used to promote an understanding of the world around us; recognition of past and present engineers, technologies and designers, and anticipating future technologies.
+We believe that Product Design should be used to promote an understanding of the world around us; recognition of past and present engineers, technologies and designers, and anticipating future technologies with an eye on global impact.
 Through student interaction we seek to ensure that all students become successful problem solvers and critical thinkers as well as knowledgeable, confident, creative and discerning consumers.

 Newfield School Design and Technology aims to develop students’ cultural capital.
 Students learn to design and make products that solve genuine, relevant problems within different contexts whilst considering their own and others’ needs, wants and values.
 Students will acquire a broad range of specialist subject knowledge whilst drawing on additional disciplines such as mathematics, science, engineering, computing and art.

 The department aim is to see all students who study Design and Technology at Newfield School mature into socially responsible adults capable of making a positive impact in today’s ever-changing society, be it voluntarily, in employment, further training or higher education.

 The curriculum is dynamic, well-paced and enjoyable.
 Meeting the needs of every learner whilst keeping up with latest technological developments.
 Lessons are challenging, innovative and student centred.
 Building knowledge and skills over time to develop senior students with advanced level understanding.
 Lessons take place in safe and well managed practical environments.
 The curriculum is knowledge-rich, its content and is delivered in modules where the learning is focussed on specific materials and processes.
 Each project covers specific technical knowledge, pragmatic knowledge and deliberate practice.